baked-potata/React-Classes/notes.md

 # State Management

-"State" refers to values that are managed by the component, similar to variables declared inside a funciton.
-Anytime you have changing calues that should always be saved/displayed, you'll likely be using states.
+"State" refers to values that are managed by the component, similar to variables declared inside a function.
+Anytime you have changing values that should always be saved/displayed, you'll likely be using states.
 State management is basically data and how we manage data.

 ## useState()